gabrielpadurean/pods/README.md

 # Description
 Basic Spring Boot application based on Hystrix for pods (apod and wpod) that display fun images from NASA and Wikipedia.
-The term `apod` means astronomical picture of the day and the term `wpod` means wikipedia picture of the day.
+The term `apod` means astronomy picture of the day and the term `wpod` means wikipedia picture of the day.

 ## Package structure
 Application consists of four main packages: